scikit-activeml/scikit-activeml/docs/contributing.rst

 --------

-Two of our main goals are to make active learning more understandable and improve our framework’s usability.
+Two of our main goals are to make active learning more understandable and improve our framework's usability.
 Therefore, we require an example for each query strategy.
 Add a JSON file to the appropriate scenario directory under ``docs/examples/``.
 Each scenario directory must contain a ``README.rst``;
 the documentation generator recursively scans these directories and creates